i-doit/knowledge-base/docs/en/user-authentication-and-management/sso-comparison/gssapi/ad-gssapi.md

-# Active Directory mit GSSAPI SSO
+# Active Directory with GSSAPI SSO

 For automatic login to i-doit within an intranet, authentication via Single Sign On (SSO) is the best option.